Mattwai/zoltrics/docs/client-invitations.md

 3. You can invite them to create an account with appropriate access levels
 4. They receive an email invitation with a secure link
 5. They accept the invitation and create their account
-6. They can now access your Zoltrics platform with client permissions
+6. They can now access your BookerBuddy platform with client permissions

 ## Features